Creating your first property import

 Select the CRM / Format

-There are over 50 formats to choose from:
+Under the 'Import Format' tab there are over 50 formats to choose from:

 Find the CRM you wish to import from and you'll be presented with some additional options depending on the format you've selected.